 Foods to eat

-Meats, fish, poultry, game-a great source of protein and in some cases healthy fats too
+Meats, fish, poultry, game, seafood -a great source of protein and in some cases healthy fats too.
+Can also contain too much unhealthy fat depending, so being aware and not eating too much is also important

 Fruits– A good source of carbohydrates.
 Very healthy and always a better alternative than a chocolate bar etc, but do watch your portion sizes too if you’re trying to lose body fat